LeonardoScapolanMI/HypermediaProject/README.md

 Leonardo Scapolan
  - Person Code: 10801854
  - Mail: leonardo.scapolan@mail.polimi.it
- - Contribution: Database design, implementation and population, content reasearch, some api endnpoints.
+ - Contribution: Database design, implementation and population, content research, some api endnpoints.
 Components: Card, CardCarousel, CardList, LoadingIcon.
 Pages: thetown, winterevents, summerevents, allpois, allitineraries, allevents, allservicetypes.
 SEO and Accessability checks.
 Several various fixes in the whole project;

 ## Project Documentation - Organization of the application
 Here we describe how the application has been generally organized for development and production.